rossgk2/migrationscripts/README.md

 Here is how to use the program:

-1. Ensure that [Python 3 is installed](https://adobe.sharepoint.com/:w:/s/AdobeSignLFS/ESC8FsATJxxNgljjfXCEmYIByHZqOM_XVohwH4z42f1K8g?e=Os7C7M) on your computer and that [installation has been troubleshooted if necessary](https://adobe.sharepoint.com/:w:/s/AdobeSignLFS/EWu0H2SnfohPqEPtmSI6K9QBw_UlWZ3i0chHbX977l6yoA?e=lNDdbK).
+1. Ensure that [Python 3 is installed](installation_instructions/How%20to%20install%20Python%203.pdf) and that [installation has been troubleshooted if necessary](installation_instructions/Troubleshooting%20existing%20Python%203%20install.pdf).
 2. Download get_template_ids.py from this repository.
 3. Create an access token with the `library_read:account` scope if in commercial, and the `library_read:self` scope if in government.
 4. Use the access token to run the Python program in a terminal session by executing `python get_template_ids.py --access_token <*access token*> --commercial` or `python get_template_ids.py --access_token <*access token*> --government`.